MaartenFaddegon/Hoed/README.md

 If you installed libraries for your project before and profiling was disabled you need to re-install these libraries before using Hoed.

-## Example

-TODO: do an example here.

 ## Other Tracers

 Many of the ideas for Hoed come from the Hat project.
-Hoed is the Dutch word for a hat (as in, a thing to keep your head warm).
+Hoed is the Dutch word for a hat.
 Compared to Hoed, Hat can give more detailed traces.
 However, Hat requires all modules to be transformed and is therefore not practical for most programs.